 - The famous “Requiem” of Mozart sounds the best (according to music experts) when performed in St. Stephen’s Cathedral in Vienna, where five organs are played simultaneously.
-Second best sounding are Vivaldi’s ‘Four Seasons’, so don’t miss this performance which is often played inside the cathedral.
+The second best sounding are Vivaldi’s ‘Four Seasons’, so don’t miss this performance which is often played inside the cathedral.

 - One of the oldest, fully functioning Ferris Wheels in the world is in Vienna.
-Famous Wiener Riesenrad is located in Prater and it is recognizable part of city’s skyline since 19th century.
-The wheel has interesting and turbulent history, like most of Vienna.
+Famous Wiener Riesenrad is located in Prater and it is a recognizable part of the city’s skyline since the 19th century.
+The wheel has an interesting and turbulent history, like most of Vienna.

-- Famous French croissant was originally made in Vienna all the way in 17th century.
+- Famous French croissant was originally made in Vienna in the 17th century.
 Only when it was brought to France by Marie Antoinette, it became recognized as French pastry.
 Viennese people don’t mind this ‘adoption’, they have plenty of other pastry and local sweets to call their own.

 - Vienna has one of the largest cemeteries in Europe, Zentralfriedhof (Central Cemetery), with more than 3 million burials.
-This is tourist attraction on its own right, as many famous people have final resting place there: Brahms, Schubert, Beethoven, Strauss, etc. You can spend hours (or few days, actually) exploring the grounds of this impressive cemetery.
+This is a tourist attraction in its own right, as many famous people have a final resting place there: Brahms, Schubert, Beethoven, Strauss, etc. You can spend hours (or few days, actually) exploring the grounds of this impressive cemetery.

-- Speaking of having money to spare, you can adopt a rose in Volksgarten, or the Schlosspark Schönbrunn.
+- Speaking of having money to spare, you can adopt a rose in Volksgarten or the Schlosspark Schönbrunn.
 For a small fee starting from 350 Euro ($420), you can adopt a rose in one of these parks, but keep in mind, there is a waiting list.
-Money can’t buy everything, apparently.
+Money can’t buy everything.
 The rose will be carrying your name to show your sponsorship (and ability to spare few hundred bucks).

-- Vienna has a largest social housing complex in the world.
-It is located in 19th district and aptly (or not, it depends) named Karl Marx-Hof.
-But, like everything in Vienna, it is well maintained and pleasant place to live.
+- Vienna has the largest social housing complex in the world.
+It is located in the 19th district and aptly (or not, it depends) named Karl Marx-Hof.
+But, like everything in Vienna, it is a well-maintained and pleasant place to live.
 There are many social housing complexes in Vienna and you would never guess it based on their looks as they are modern and well maintained.

 - Tiergarten Schönbrunn, Vienna Zoo, is one of the oldest zoos in the world.
 It was founded in 1752.
-Not only the oldest, it was also named the best zoo in the world in 2010.
-It is still great zoo though, it has become much better since 2010.
+Not only the oldest but it was also named the best zoo in the world in 2010.
+It is still a great zoo though, it has become much better since 2010.

-- Beethoven has left so much impact on Vienna, that there are over 30 landmarks around the city related to this famous composer – monuments, sculptures, house, museum and of course, his final resting place.
+- Beethoven has left so much impact on Vienna, that there are over 30 landmarks around the city related to this famous composer – monuments, sculptures, houses, museums, and of course, his final resting place.
 This is understandable, as he spent 35 years of his life in the city.

 - Performances in Vienna Opera are always executed in the language of the original libretto.
-This spectacular opera house can host more than 2,200 spectators and almost never have performances two days in a row.
-Many performances are showed live online and on large screens outside of building, to make sure classical art is not privilege of few (and wealthy) only.
+This spectacular opera house can host more than 2,200 spectators and seldom have performances two days in a row.
+Many performances are showed live online and on large screens outside of buildings, to make sure classical art is not the privilege of the few (and wealthy) only.